josenunes-econ/josenunes-econ.github.io/index.md

 <details markdown="1">
 <summary>Abstract</summary>

 This study investigates the extent to which socioeconomic and structural factors explain differences in innovation performance between Eastern and Western EU member states.
-Using patent applications to the European Patent Office in 2017 as a proxy for innovation output, the analysis applies a series of OLS regression models incorporating population, R&D expenditure, education levels, and unemployment as explanatory variables, alongside an East-West regional indicator.
-The results show that while these socioeconomic and structural factors do help explain patenting activity, a substantial and statistically significant gap between Eastern and Western EU countries persists even after controlling for them, suggesting that structural or institutional differences not captured by these variables continue to drive the divide in innovation output.
+Using patent applications to the European Patent Office (EPO) in 2017 as a proxy for innovation output, alongside Eurostat data on population, R&D expenditure, education levels, and unemployment, the analysis applies a series of OLS regression models incorporating an East-West regional indicator.
+The results show that while these socioeconomic and structural factors help explain patenting activity, a substantial and statistically significant gap between Eastern and Western EU countries persists even after controlling for them, suggesting that structural or institutional differences not captured by these variables continue to drive the divide in innovation output.

 My contribution: responsible for the results, robustness checks, and R code (including all graphs).
 Grade: 18/20
 </details>